 - Neurological exam results conducted by your doctor or a licensed rheumatologist

 - Quantitative sensory test (OST) results.

 - Bloodwork showing any related vitamin deficiencies, toxic metal poisoning, high blood sugar (if you’re diabetic), etc.

 - Genetic test results showing your neuropathy is hereditary.

 - Electroencephalography (EEG) test results.

 - Complete list of medications you currently take, including dosage and how often you take each one.

 - A Residual Functional Capacity (RFC) form your doctor completes and signs.

 - A symptom diary you keep showing how your neuropathy limits your daily activities

 Bonus Tip: Be sure to include all health problems you suffer from and take medication for on your disability application.
 People with 3-5 health issues are far more likely to get disability benefits than those with just one condition.

 You May Qualify for Legal Assistance

-Having an experienced Social Security attorney file your claim doubles your chances of winning benefits the first time you apply.
+Having an experienced Social Security attorney file your claim triples your chances of winning benefits within 6 months.
 A disability advocate can help you file your initial claim, gather all medical documentation and handle your appeal, if needed.
 Every lawyer we can connect you with for claim help charges nothing up front.
 If you don’t win, then you pay $0 for legal assistance if you don’t win benefits.
 And if you win, then you’ll only pay a small, one-time fee.